Universal Fighting System: Gameplay

 Players begin a game of UFS with the character they are fighting as in play.
 The character determines a player's hand size, starting vitality, and each has unique abilities for a deck to make use of.
 The main object of the game is to reduce the opponent's vitality to 0.

 Unlike most CCGs, UFS does not have monsters, creatures or similar.
 Damage is dealt by playing attack cards, which the opponent may try to block with using a card from their hand.
 Each attack has stats for speed (how hard it is to block), the damage it will deal, and a zone (high, mid or low) that the opponent's block must match to avoid taking damage.
 Attacks often have abilities on them, and may be enhanced by abilities on other cards.

 Also unlike other CCGs, the cost to play a card in UFS is not a set number of some resource.
 To play a card in UFS, players must pass a "control check".
 A player discards the top card of their deck, and compares its control value (in the lower right) to the difficulty of the card he or she is trying to play.
 If the control is equal to or above the difficulty needed, the card is played at no cost.
 If the control is lower, the player must "commit" (turn sideways) foundation cards equal to the difference, or else the attempt to play a card fails and the card is discarded.

 Attempted cards get +1 difficulty for each card before it, and the turn player may continue trying to play cards until one of them fails, ending the turn.
 So the effective "cost" of a card can vary from zero to several resources, depending on its base difficulty, when it is played, and the value of the control check (which is not known until the card is attempted).

 Players draw up to their character's hand size at the start of each turn, and with most cards being low in effective cost early in a turn, a typical turn of UFS involves around 3 to 5 cards played by the turn player, plus any blocks or other defensive cards played by the opponent if they are attacked.

-Due to the large number of cards drawn and played, (nearly all of which have an ability or two) the risk-reward nature of the control check system, and the importance of guessing at and playing around the opponent's hand, UFS is generally considered to be one of the more complex and skill-intensive CCGs currently active.
+The Universal Fighting System (UFS) features gameplay mechanics centered on high card turnover, multiple card abilities, and a "control check" risk-reward system.
+Strategic elements involve hand reading and defensive play, contributing to the game's reputation among CCGs for its technical complexity.